Chevrotain/chevrotain/packages/chevrotain/docs/guide/resolving_lexer_errors.md

 ## Missing \<lineTerminatorCharacters\> property on the Lexer config

-Chevrotain treats /\n|\r\n?/ as line terminators, but that is insufficient for some grammars Therefore it is possible to customize the definition of line terminators using the the [lineTerminatorPattern option][line_terminator_pattern]
+Chevrotain treats `/\n|\r\n?/` as line terminators, but that is insufficient for some grammars.
+Therefore, it is possible to customize the definition of line terminators using the [lineTerminatorPattern option][line_terminator_pattern].
-When doing so however it is also necessary to provide the [lineTerminatorCharacters option][line_terminator_characters].
+When doing so, however, it is also necessary to provide the [lineTerminatorCharacters option][line_terminator_characters].
 This causes a bit of duplication and may be simplified in future versions.

 Example: